 The "unharmed release" provision of New Jersey's kidnapping statute, N.J.S.
-2C:13-1(c)(1), does not set forth the type of harm contemplated by the statute in order for a defendant to be convicted of first-degree kidnapping.
+2C:13-1(c)(1), does not state or describe the type of harm contemplated by the Legislature in order to find a defendant guilty of first-degree kidnapping.